Understanding Anxiety Counseling

 I’ll truly hear you, and I will not judge you.
 I will understand.

-I’m a passionate, caring professional who loves her craft and caring for patients’ concerns.
+I’m a compassionate professional who loves her craft and caring for patients’ concerns.
 I travel and invest in my training, mainly with national experts, to bring quality interventions to the Midwest.
-The interventions or “mastery skills” are impactful and effective.
-Mastery skills are not quick-fix, bandaid techniques, but practices that will support a healthy mind.
+These interventions or “mastery skills” are impactful and effective.
+Mastery skills are not quick-fix techniques, but practices that will support a healthy mind.
+You will learn helpful ways to incorporate these life-long practices.

 Isn’t All Anxiety the Same?